zbauman3/Redis-DLM/README.md

 	driftConstant: 5,
 });
 ```
-You can also pass the same settings object to `aquire`, this will be used as the settings for only this lock.
+You can also pass the same settings object to `aquire`, these will be used as the settings for only this lock.
 ```typescript
 // ...